rick-heig/nvme_csd/README.md

 **A Linux based Firmware for Hardware Agnostic NVMe Computational Storage Devices**

-This project provides an open-source firmware to build hardware agnostive NVMe computational storage devices.
+This project provides an open-source firmware to build hardware agnostic NVMe computational storage devices.

 The firmware is implemented as a Linux PCI endpoint function driver. https://docs.kernel.org/PCI/endpoint/pci-endpoint.html